cmarcelk/apache-blog-posts/2014-11-11-windows-cert.md

 This issue will be fixed in the next release of the **Cordova CLI**

-However, to ensure that you can continue building your existing **Cordova** projects for **Windows** till then, please replace the expired certificate located at `yourCordovaProject\platforms\windows\CordovaApp_TemporaryKey.pfx` with a new one from [here](https://git-wip-us.apache.org/repos/asf?p=cordova-windows.git;a=blob;f=template/CordovaApp_TemporaryKey.pfx;h=90d7ab2208ce170d176a2ac8a60eb22fbc1cbf7a;hb=refs/tags/3.7.1).
-Ensure that the downloaded file is renamed to `CordovaApp_TemporaryKey.pfx`
+However, to ensure that you can continue building your existing **Cordova** projects for **Windows** until you upgrade to the next **Cordova CLI** release, please replace the expired certificate located at `yourCordovaProject\platforms\windows\CordovaApp_TemporaryKey.pfx` with the [new one](https://git-wip-us.apache.org/repos/asf?p=cordova-windows.git;a=blob;f=template/CordovaApp_TemporaryKey.pfx;h=90d7ab2208ce170d176a2ac8a60eb22fbc1cbf7a;hb=refs/tags/3.7.1).
+Ensure that you rename the downloaded file to `CordovaApp_TemporaryKey.pfx`.

-You can also remove the **Windows** platform using `cordova platform remove windows` and add it again, specifiying a version like `cordova platform add windows@3.7.1`.
+You can also remove the **Windows** platform using `cordova platform remove windows` and add it again, specifying a version like `cordova platform add windows@3.7.1`.
 This picks up the latest release of the **Windows** platform that has a newer certificate.

 ## Long term fix
 We are working on a long term fix to generate this certificate dynamically.
-This way, the certificates are not checked into **Cordova** repositories and will not expire.
+This way, the certificates would not be checked into **Cordova** repositories and would not expire.